mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 ## cAdvisor
 The resource usage is provided by the **cAdvisor** agent running into kubelet binary and exposed externally to the port 4194 on the worker node.
 This is an unsecure port and can be closed.
-If not closed, we can start a simple UI on the cAdvisor agent.
-The cAdvisor auto-discovers all containers running on the node and collects CPU, memory, filesystem, and network usage statistics; it cAdvisor also provides the overall machine usage by analyzing the root container.
-Gathering those statistics centrally for the whole cluster requires to run an additional component.
+If not closed, we can start a simple web UI of the cAdvisor agent by using a web browser.
+The cAdvisor auto-discovers all containers running on the node and collects CPU, memory, filesystem, and network usage statistics.
+It also provides the overall machine usage by analyzing the root container.

 ## Metric Server
 The **Metric Server** is an additional component running as pod in the cluster, making centrally accessible all the metrics collected by all the cAdvisor agents running on each worker nodes.
 Once installed, the metric server makes it possible to obtain resource usages for nodes and individual pods through the ``kubectl top`` command.